rambler-digital-solutions/thrustmq/README.md

 ### Features

 - No. Absolutely no dependencies.
 Just plain old go, without extra packages
-- Unlimited number of topics (channels).
+- Unlimited number of buckets (channels).
 - Durable all the way.
 - Can transfer up to 28000 messages per second.
 - Only 568 lines of beautiful Go code.